-Android 3.1 rolling out to Verizon XOOM today, Ice Cream Sandwich arriving in Q4Alex Wagner - Senior News Editor
+Android 3.1 rolling out to Verizon XOOM today, Ice Cream Sandwich arriving in Q4Alex Wagner - Deputy Managing Editor, News Desk

 Google I/O 2011 kicked off today, and the folks from at the Big G have already made some big announcements.
 First up is Android 3.1, which will be rolling out to Verizon-branded Motorola XOOMs today.
 The new version of Honeycomb will feature improved multitasking, resizable widgets, and the ability for a device to act as a USB host, meaning you can do things like import photos directly to your Android device.
 Android 3.1 will also be rolling out to Google TV devices this summer, and the Android Market will be coming to Google TV, as well.